lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/linux_ecosystem.md

 permalink: /notes/linux/linux_ecosystem
 ---

+## Terminology
+- devices: any hardware, also disk partitions

+## Disk partition
+Pro tip: it was quite stupid to have the whole disk as my Linux Root Filesystem.

 ## Linux Kernel
 The linux kernel is the core of the operating system.
 It manages all the physical devices.